ibm-cloud-docs/secrets-manager/vault-kv-api.md

 | `instance_id` | The ID of the Secrets Manager instance. |
 | `region` | The region in which the Secrets Manager instance was created. |
 | `Vault-Token` | The authentication token that is retrieved from Vault. |
-{: caption="Table 10.
-List the key names of a key-value secret request parameters" caption-side="top"}
+{: caption="List the key names of a key-value secret request parameters" caption-side="top"}

 ### Example response